-Legislation and statutory responsibilities
+2. Legislation and statutory responsibilities

-This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on the board of trustees to make arrangements for supporting pupils at their school with medical conditions.
-It is also based on the Department for Education's (DfE) statutory guidance: Supporting pupils at school with medical conditions.
+This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards to make arrangements for supporting pupils at their school with medical conditions.

+It is also based on the Department for Education (DfE)'s statutory guidance on supporting pupils with medical conditions at school.